uvarc/rc-website/content/post/alphafold.md

 (Credits: David Bass and Prof. Keith Kozminski, Department of Biology)

+### FAQ

+1. What is AlphaFold?
+    AlphaFold is an AI for protein structure prediction developed by Google DeepMind.
+Watch DeepMind's [video](https://www.youtube.com/watch?v=gg7WjuFs8F4) or read the [Nature article](https://doi.org/10.1038/s41586-019-1923-7).

+1. How do I use AlphaFold on Rivanna?
     See [here](/userinfo/rivanna/software/alphafold) for installation and usage details.
 If you are a PI interested in using AlphaFold on Rivanna but do not have an account, please [request an allocation](/userinfo/rivanna/allocations).